Updated on October 7th, 2020

 It’s important to understand that addiction may have a genetic component that affects your risk of addiction and growing up in a home where substance abuse is prevalent also makes you more susceptible to the disease.
 However, your family background shouldn’t mean that you’re doomed to spend your life battling the condition.
 This article examines the role of genetics in the development of addiction and discusses how to break the cycle.

-Many diseases run in families, and addiction is one of these conditions.
+Addiction runs in families.
 It’s not unusual to see three or more generations ravaged by the disease.
 If you have family members who struggle with substance abuse, you may have a greater genetic vulnerability to addiction.
 There’s a greater chance that you may have a higher risk of developing addiction and similar problems with alcohol or drugs.

-Genetics and Substance Abuse: What is the Risk of Addiction Across Generations?
+Drug Addiction and Genetics: What is the Risk of Addiction Across Generations?

 Generational addiction is more common than you might realize.
 Although the research regarding genetics and substance abuse is complex, it’s clear that generational addiction is a real concern.
 According to one study, about 80 million Americans either has a spouse with alcoholism, a family member with alcoholism or grew up with alcoholic parents.1